 Floor Map of Notre-Dame

 The impressive Place du Parvis is located near the entrance of Notre-Dame.
-The square was extended by Baron Haussmann in order to make the cathedral’s presence even greater.
+In the second half of the 19th century, Baron Haussmann extended the square to make the cathedral’s presence even more remarkable.

-All three portals are decorated with statues which evoke various images of Heaven and Hell.
+All three portals are decorated with statues that evoke images of Heaven and Hell.
 The most famous of these is the decapitated St. Denis holding his head in his hands, which is located on the Portal of the Virgin.

 Above the portals is the Gallery of Kings.
 Situated 20 metres above the ground, the 28 kings represent the kings of Judah who preceded Christ.
-All of these statues were decapitated by Revolutionaries in 1793 in response to their rejection of the monarchy, wrongly believing that the statues represented the kings of France.
-The statues were all later restored by the famous French architect, Viollet-le-Duc.
+In 1793 the Revolutionaries decapitated all of these statues in response to their rejection of the monarchy.
+They wrongly believed that the statues represented the kings of France.
+Famous French architect Viollet-le-Duc had the statues restored.

-Looking even higher, above the Gallery of Kings is the balcony of the Virgin and the West rose window.
-This rose window forms a sort of halo behind the statue of the Virgin with Child and the two angels.
+Looking even higher, above the Gallery of Kings, is the balcony of the Virgin and the West rose window.
+This rose window forms a sort of halo behind the statue of the Virgin with the Child and the two angels.

 Find out more about the West Façade of Notre-Dame Cathedral.